-Directors are liable for any personal contraventions of the Competition and Consumer Act or the Australian Consumer Law, for example by engaging in misleading or deceptive conduct.
+Directors may be liable for any personal contraventions of the Competition and Consumer Act or the Australian Consumer Law, for example by engaging in misleading or deceptive conduct.

-In addition, if a company breaches the Competition and Consumer Act or the Australian Consumer Law, any director (or other person) who was "involved" in the contravention is also liable.
+In addition, if a company breaches the Competition and Consumer Act or the Australian Consumer Law, any director (or other person) who was "involved" in the contravention may also be liable.
 A director is involved in a contravention if they aid, abet, counsel, procure, induce (or attempt to induce), are in any way knowingly concerned in or party to, or conspire with others to effect, the contravention.